gregdan3/gregdan3.github.io/src/routes/now/+page.md

 #### July

 - I got myself a Thinkpad x280 to serve as a distraction-reducing writing laptop.
 Highly recommended!
+It's like, $100 on eBay.
 - I started going to the gym at my university a few times a week, which has had an enormous impact on my day to day well-being and strength.
 I can't recommend it enough.

 #### June